monome/docs/aleph/param-scaling.md

 ###Architecture

 PARAMETERS on the Aleph DSP are quantities that directly affect the running audio algorithm.
 Examples are oscillator frequency, amplitude, and position in a buffer.
 These values are all represented with 32 bits, although the exact representation may vary.
 They are not necessarily in a human-friendly unit; instead they represent the “native” unit which can be immediately used in the algorithm, with a minimum of conversion.
-Each paremeter has a defined TYPE which very specifically describes how it is used. (e.g., the Integrator type is the raw coefficient in a 1-pole lowpass filter running at the sampling rate.)
+Each parameter has a defined TYPE which very specifically describes how it is used. (e.g., the Integrator type is the raw coefficient in a 1-pole lowpass filter running at the sampling rate.)

 CONTROL values in the BEES application are linear, 16-bit signed values.
 Expressed as integers, they range from -32768 to 32767.
 We chose this range partly to speed calculation, and (more so) because a higher resolution also has limitations, which in a way are harder to make transparent to the user.